FEATURES

 Beauty Bible POSTS

-As usual, you can find all the latest news on this website โ sharing with you a daily Beauty Bible Loves, here, a Fab Find of the Week to start every week here, plus our Weekend Steal here.
+As usual, you can find all the latest news on this website โ sharing with you a daily Beauty Bible Loves, here, a Fab Find of the Week every Monday here, plus our Weekend Steal here.

 Donโt forget to enter our fantastic weekly Prize draws โ for products that we really really want ourselves โ they are completely free to enter but, as we always say, you canโt win if you donโt enterโฆ

-Check out Sarahโs Health Notes โ packed with wellbeing wisdom โ or waft over to Joโs Scent Notes, in which she shares her scent finds and loves.
+Check out Sarahโs Health Notes or waft over to Joโs Scent Notes, in which she shares her scent finds and loves.

 And of course, whenever you are beauty shopping, please donโt forget to check in with our Beauty Bible Awards when youโre shopping for SKINCARE, BODYCARE, HAIRCARE, MAKE-UP, SUNCARE and TOOLS & DEVICES โ our testers have given their verdicts, and we remain confident that these Awards really do offer a short-cut to products that truly work.

 Remember: you can keep in touch with us via the CONTACT button at the top of the page, or click here.
 We always love hearing from you.
-Let us know your beauty โfindsโ and also concerns โ if we can help we will.
+Let us know your beauty โfindsโ and concerns (including health ones) โ if we can help we will.

 With love,